 The selection process for Game Warden employment is designed to evaluate an applicant’s suitability for a career with DNR.
-The Law Enforcement Division (LED) will conduct a hiring process one time per year and enroll their Cadet(s) in the Game Warden Academy at the earliest possible date.
+The Law Enforcement Division (LED) accepts applications throughout the year and will enroll selected Cadet(s) in the Game Warden Academy at the earliest possible date.

 All applicants are subject to a background investigation.
 An applicant must not have been convicted of any crime, for which the punishment has been imprisonment in a Federal or State prison, nor shall he/she have been convicted of sufficient misdemeanors to establish a pattern of disregard for the law.
 Each applicant must successfully pass a polygraph examination.
 The polygraph examination will consist of a series of questions, dealing with substance abuse and/or criminal activity.